 Also, be wary of any app that accesses data without a need to change this preference: it suggests that they might be backing up your iPhone to an insecure location.

-Here's how to grant the uKnowKids Relay software application access to your iTunes backup files:
+Here's how to grant the uKnowKids RELAY / asrelay software application access to your local iTunes or Mac Finder backup files:

 Granting access to iTunes backup files

 - Open your Mac's privacy settings by clicking "System Preferences" on the Dock, selecting "Security & Privacy", and then clicking its "Privacy" tab.
 Alternately, go straight there with Spotlight by pressing ⌘ Cmd + and typing "Security & Privacy" before pressing ⏎ Enter.

 - Select "Full Disk Access" from the list of privacy areas on the left hand side of the dialog.
 You'll see a white pane on the right, showing a list of apps which have this level of access already.
 By default, the list will be empty.

 - Click the lock icon on the bottom-left of the dialog to enable changing the privacy settings.
 You'll be prompted for your password or Touch ID fingerprint to permit this.